Paul Berry ([info]stereotype441) wrote,

 We tried the sequences we found in the field repair guide.
 Some of them led us to still more images, which contained other sequences and text.
 The field repair guide turned out to be a manual with a dozen or so pages.
 Some of them were beautiful.
 Some contained data in code.
 Some of them were silly.
 Here's one of my favorites:

 At some point I started executing some of Endo's DNA by hand, trying to understand how it worked.
 I found a pattern that seemed to be a kind of function call.
-Someone else ([info]j3h, maybe?) noticed that occasionally Endo would output a piece of junk RNA (which would be discarded by the RNA-to-drawing transformation), and that these pieces of junk RNA seemed to mark the beginnings of functions.
-Someone produced a list of all the functions and how frequently they executed when running Endo's DNA sequence.
+Someone else (

 I continued hand executing Endo's DNA (doing dynamic analysis, if you will), and started picking up some of the clever techniques the contest authors had come up with to use Endo's DNA-to-RNA rules as a programming language.